dayne/fruitydreambooth/README.md

 ## Target users for this project are:
 Geeky Wedding guests

-## Imagiend use case for this project is:
+## Imagined use case for this project is:
 Wedding guests with mobile phones can remotely take pictures using the Pi photobooth.
 The QR code allows any wedding guest with a mobile phone that can connect to the internet to "take a photo" and tweet it from the @frutidreambooth twitter account.

 ## For privacy: